skip-mev/pob/README.md

     }

-    // GetContextForBidTx returns a context that can be used to verify a bid transaction.
-This context
-    // is based off of the latest committed state and is used to verify transactions as if they were
-    // to be executed at the top of the block.
-After verification, this context will be discarded and
-    // will not apply any state changes. func (app *TestApp) GetContextForBidTx(req cometabci.RequestCheckTx) sdk.Context {
-      // Retrieve the commit multi-store which is used to retrieve the latest committed state. ms := app.App.CommitMultiStore().CacheMultiStore()

-      // Create a new context based off of the latest committed state. ctx, _ := sdk.NewContext(ms, tmproto.Header{}, false, app.Logger()).CacheContext()

-      // Set the context to the correct checking mode. switch req.Type {
-      case cometabci.CheckTxType_New:
-        ctx = ctx.WithIsCheckTx(true)
-      case cometabci.CheckTxType_Recheck:
-        ctx = ctx.WithIsReCheckTx(true)
-      default:
-        panic("unknown check tx type")
-      }

-      // Set the remaining important context values. return ctx.
-        WithBlockHeight(app.App.LastBlockHeight()).
-        WithTxBytes(req.Tx).
-        WithChainID("chain-id-0") // TODO: Replace with actual chain ID.
-This is currently not exposed by the app.
-    }

     // CheckTx will check the transaction with the provided checkTxHandler.
 We override the default
     // handler so that we can verify bid transactions before they are inserted into the mempool.
     // With the POB CheckTx, we can verify the bid transaction and all of the bundled transactions